datastaxdevs/workshop-ai-as-api/README.md

 The output should tell you the exact file name (you can also make sure the file size is around 12KB while you are at it).

-Now we must prepare a **dot-env file** containing the configuration required by the API (directory names, paths and, most important, the parameters to access the Astra DB persistence layer).
+Now you must prepare a **dot-env file** containing the configuration required by the API (directory names, paths and, most important, the parameters to access the Astra DB persistence layer).